JoeBarnett1224/GaiaToCSV/README.md

 ## Acknowledgements
 I acknowledge the extensive use of the Gaia Archive for this project and am grateful for the work done by the European Space Agency for its work on the Gaia Mission.

 Furthermore, I would like to thank the creators of the astropy and astroquery packages.
-Both were valuable in using python to access the Gaia database.
+Both were valuable in using Python to access the Gaia database.

 I thank the owner of the YouTube channel Clear Code.
-His tkinter tutorial helped me learn how to create user interfaces in python.
+His tkinter tutorial helped me learn how to create user interfaces in Python.
 Including the one for this project.

 I thank Dr. Chris Sneden and Dr. Kurtis Williams for supervising my research.
 They helped me gain experience using the Gaia Archive.
 I further thank Dr. Williams for giving me the idea for this project.